slail/personalProject/README.md

 You might want to create a `main` method in the Assemble class so you can run your assembler directly, without having to load the GUI.
 The main method should pick the name of a program (a valid .pasm file) invoke the `assemble` method, and print out any errors that result.

 I have provided several .pasm files that you can use to test your Assembler.
 Make sure you can produce a valid .pexe file that can then be run in the GUI and produce correct results; or you can detect any Pippin Assembly syntax errors and report on them correctly.
 You might want to copy and edit the .pasm files to create new tests to cover cases I haven't covered.
 You might even want to create a JUnit test to test your Assembler.

-## Submitting your Project

-Only one member of the team needs to submit.
-The grade will be shared by all team members.

-Get your hash code with:

-`git rev-parse HEAD`

-or by using the Eclipse Git perspective.
-Copy the paste the hash code to Brightspace under proj01.

-## Project Part 1 Extensions

-I realize this is a difficult time of the semester, which lots of papers due and exams to study for and travel plans to organize.
-The Project Part 1 is due on Monday, December 6, 2021 at 11:59 PM.
-I am willing to be somewhat flexible with this deadline, but this flexibility comes with some responsibility on your part.

-- I will grant short extensions only when I get an email from your group.
-When I grant an extension, I will send an email and copy all the members of the group.
-If you have not received an email from me confirming your extension, you don't have an extension!

-- I will not grant extensions **after** the due date.
-If you need an extension, you must ask for it before the project is due.

-- Early requests for extensions represent good planning, and will be much easier to get.
-The closer the due date gets, the harder it will be to get an extension.

-- An extension on part 1 of the project *reduces* the time you have to work on part 2 of the project.
-There will be **no** extensions granted for part 2 of the project because part 2 will be due on the last day of exams (and I need to quickly grade exams and projects to turn in final grades.)

-## Grading Criteria

-This assignment is worth a total of 50 points.
-Those 50 points are broken down as follows:

-- +10 points for submitting anything
-- +15 points if everything in proj01.model, including Assembler.java compiles correctly.
-- + 5 points if everything in proj01.model compiles with no warning messages
-- +15 points if you correctly report all 14 errors in asmErrors.pasm (1 point per error caught plus 1 bonus points)
-- + 5 points if you do not report any extra errors in the .pasm files in proj01.pasm

-There will be deductions as follows:
-- -5 if there are problems with the commit hash code in Brightspace.
-- -5 if your repository is not configured correctly, as it appeared when you accepted the invitation.
-- -5 for each 24 hour period that this part of the project is late without an extension.

-Part 2 of the project will be worth 30 points, and the team interview will be worth 20 points.
-The main purpose of the team interview is to ensure that everyone on the team knows how all the code you submit works for both part 1 and part 2.